bsullivan44/data_for_cosmonauts/README.md

 This is an h3 heading

-## Data Science and Machine Learning
+## Data Science and Machine Learning :dizzy:

 This is an h1 heading